victor73/OSDF/docs/ADMIN_GUIDE.md

 password.
 To aid in this process, OSDF comes bundled with a utility script found in the "bin" directory: generate_password_hash.js.
 Invoking generate_password_hash.js requires the username that the hash should be generated for.
-The password itself is entered interactively in a mannter that does not echo it to the terminal window (for security).
+The password itself is entered interactively in a manner that does not echo it to the terminal window (for security).
 A brief example
 follows: